 … equivalent to our yearly energy demands for room heating and hot water.

 Jean Pain’s ideas seem to have ‘gone viral’ in the past 5-10 years.
-Since I have read about his compost pile the first time a few years ago several epigones have popularized his ideas and started consulting and support for such projects.
+Since I have read about his compost pile the first time a few years ago several epigones have popularized his ideas.
 Here is a German and an American initiative.

 Jean Pain also generated gas for cooking, and as fuel for his car motor and his electrical generator: A sealed vessel filled with pre-fermented compost was buried in the mound in order to produce gas.
 Jean Pain stored the gas in tire tubes.